N4iF/pwn.sa-website/content/posts/Unconstrained-User/index.md

 > So, how do you find this user who can edit sqldev?
 By enumerating DACLs.
 You need to look for a user that has permissions like GenericWrite on the sqldev account.
 We have carole.rose

->Since carole.rose have ACL right over sqldev, he can do Shadow Credential to get NTLM for the user
+>Since carole.rose have ACL right over sqldev, he can do Shadow Credential to get NTLM for the sqldev user

 **Now let's chain the attacks together. the cool part we will do it remotely from Kali Linux.**